 No Proof for Murder

 No Proof for Murder (Für Mord kein Beweis) belongs to the film genre that Germans (East and West) call Krimis.
-We’d call them “crime films,” although we never do, preferring instead to parse things out as film noir, mysteries, and thrillers.
-No Proof for Murder is a good example of the East German style of … Continue reading No Proof for Murder
+We’d call them “crime films,” although we never do, preferring instead to parse things out as films noir, mysteries, and thrillers.
+No Proof for Murder is a good example of the East German style of …

 Bellboy Ed Martin

-Although Bellboy Ed Martin (Hotelboy Ed Martin) is considered a minor film in the DEFA catalog, there is no other DEFA film with quite as interesting a back story.
-It stretches from the great depression to the McCarthy era, with all sorts of intrigue and tragedy along the way.
-It comes with a script that … Continue reading Bellboy Ed Martin
+Although Bellboy Ed Martin (Hotelboy Ed Martin) is considered a minor film in the DEFA catalog, it has an interesting backstory that stretches from the Great Depression to the McCarthy era, with all sorts of intrigue and tragedy along the way.
+Its script helped plant the seeds of film noir, and it's an excellent chronicle …

 Rendezvous Aimée

 In the mid-fifties, things were getting awfully messy in Berlin.
-With a border that porous, and two politico-economic structures so out of sync with each other, it was inevitable that all sorts of shenanigans would occur, usually to the detriment of East Germany.
-Goods purchased in East Germany, where the state was subsidizing some of … Continue reading Rendezvous Aimée
+With a border that porous, and two politico-economic structures completely out of sync with each other, it was inevitable that all sorts of shenanigans would occur, usually to the detriment of East Germany.
+Goods purchased in East Germany, where the state was subsidizing some of …